menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.29% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Desert Center’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Desert Center’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One of the benefits of Desert Center is that there is very little traffic.
 The average commute to work is 15.75 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.